a-fotherby/Omphalos/README.md

     species: ['CaCO3(aq)']    # restrict the copies; their dependencies come too
     names:                    # required where no formula name can be derived
       Calcite: 'Calcite44'
-    mass_shift: 4             # added per atom of the element; omit to keep the parent's weight
+    mass_shift: 4             # per atom; omitted, it is derived as label - atomic weight
     kinetics_from:            # where a copy's rate law comes from, if not its parent's
       Calcite44: 'Calcite'
 ```